 Technically, yes.
-But it is not in your best interests to draft your own Will.
+But it may not be in your best interests to draft your own Will.
 In some cases having a home-made Will can be even worse than having no Will at all.
 Some of the most common problems with home-made Wills include:

 - Failure to date the will